benchmarking-suite/benchsuite-docs/src/scheduler.rst

 * ``tags``: a list of tags to assign to the results
 * ``env``: key-value pairs that define enviornment variables to be available in the execution environment during the execution
 * ``interval``: the time interval between two executions.
 The accepted keys are: ``weeks``, ``days``, ``hours``, ``minutes`` and ``seconds``.
 Multiple keys can be combined and if not specified, the default value is 0
+* ``benchsuite_additional_opts``: a list of string that will be appended to the benchsuite-multiexec command line
+* ``docker_additional_opts``: a dictionary of additional options to use when creating new Docker services (see DockerCreateServiceReference_ for a reference of available options)

 New schedules are automatically loaded and they are rescheduled if a change is detected.